Grandfather left traumatised by fake taxmen phone scam which ‘triggered his dementia’

 The phone calls began in May 2018 and Mr Kelly’s condition deteriorated rapidly, as he tried in vain to explain to his family that taxmen were coming after him.

-His daughter, Moira Swanton, of Dussindale, Thorpe St Andrew, said that, although her father suffered from Parkinson’s Disease, he had been a strong-willed man who lived independently.
+His daughter, Moira Swatman, of Dussindale, Thorpe St Andrew, said that, although her father suffered from Parkinson’s Disease, he had been a strong-willed man who lived independently.

 “His medication can cause strange dreams, which I thought this was,” she said.
 “He started to seem quite mildly confused.